mustybalogs/rock_paper_scissors/README.md

 # rock_paper_scissors
-This a simple game
+This a simple game.
-It is between the computer and the user
+It is between the computer and the user.
-The user has 3 options, either to input, rock, paper or scissors
+The user has 3 options, either to input, rock, paper or scissors.

 How do you win?
 If you input rock and the computer's input is scissors, you win.